 It’s been fun for sure writing this trampoline guide.
 I’m all for showing everyone that wants to know how to build a trampoline.
 It’s the same basic steps for building an 8 ft trampoline that can be applied to how to build a 10ft trampoline or how to build a 12ft trampoline.
 I’m currently writing a how to build an inground or sunken trampoline guide also!

 I hope it provides some good instructions on how to build a trampoline, remember to take the first steps seriously.
 Make sure you have the space in the garden for an outdoor trampoline and it’s free from any objects or obstacles.
+How to move a trampoline that’s already been built may require a different approach.

 If you’ve got any questions or you’ve started building but need some advice then drop me a comment below.